netbootxyz/build-pipelines/README.md

 	/etc/initcpio/hooks/miso_pxe_http
 ```

-For some unknown reason it hangs on the initial file download unless the user continuosly presses CTL+C and CTRL+D.
+For some unknown reason it hangs on the initial file download unless the user continuously presses CTL+C and CTRL+D.

 #### Red Hat's Dracut

 There are many distros that use Dracut as a pre-init manager currently Fedora is the only one we host and provide live booting options for.

-Fedora support redirects, SSL, and do not have files that need to be multiparted so no changes are needed.
+Fedora support redirects, SSL, and do not have files that need to be multi-parted so no changes are needed.

 ## Development workflow

-From 30,000 feet up we as an organization will take our own internal bot commits along with general development and create a snapshot of the rolling release to test in a release canidate.
+From 30,000 feet up we as an organization will take our own internal bot commits along with general development and create a snapshot of the rolling release to test in a release candidate.
 These RC endpoints should be generally acceptable for a normal user to consume as long as they understand they might run into bugs and need to report them to us.
 Both the RC and main release should contain the same changelog with the squashed commit messages that went into that since the last stable release.